esuleman/TFTutorials/README.md

+## Installation

+This tutorial requires:

+- Python 3.6 - 3.8.7
+- TensorFlow 2.4

+and the requirements highlighted in [requirements.txt](https://github.com/tensorflow/models/blob/master/official/requirements.txt).

 ## Downloading the TensorFlow Models Repository

-Before starting ensure you have a Python version between 3.5 - 3.8.7.
-This tutorial is written in a bash terminal.

 In terminal, execute the following two commands.